Q: How does Keyboard Classroom work?

 Q: What are Finger Guides?

-In addition to the program which is easily downloaded at purchase, your child will also receive our patented finger guides.
+In addition to the program which is easily downloaded at purchase, you can also purchase our patented finger guides (sold separately).
 Finger Guides attach to a standard computer keyboard with Velcro pads and guide a child’s fingers to the correct keys, allowing them to learn touch-typing without incorrect, error-prone moves.

 Q: Will Finger Guides attach to all keyboards?